folkertvanheusden/DotXT/README.md

 DotXT
 =====

-A IBM PC emulator written in C# with dotnet 9.0.
+An IBM PC emulator written in C# with dotnet 9.0.
 It runs on Linux and probably on other C#/.NET platforms as well.

 Please no "pull requests" (via github or other way), but tips/hints/suggestions are welcome.